web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 const web3 = new Web3(/* PROVIDER*/);

-//calling any method that interact with the network would use the previous passed provider. await web3.eth.getBlockNumber();
+// calling any method that interacts with the network will use the supplied provider await web3.eth.getBlockNumber();
 ```